Mazamars312/Analogue_Pocket_Neogeo/README.md

 * Copy the folders in the Github (dist) or the release .zip into the root of your SD card
 * Place your game files grouped by game into its own directory in the "\assets\ng\common" folder.
 Folder names are included

+## How to use differnt BIOS for the core
+the really simple way if you want more BIOS to access is to go into the "/Cores/Mazamars312.NeoGeo/data.json" file.
+Then you have two options:
+* Change the filename to the firmware name you want to autoload
+* Remove the filename line completely to then be able to select in the Pocket Menu.

 ## Controllers

 * First and second player work with the Analogue Dock.
 * While in Pre-release the left trigger on the Pocket or on the first player controller is set to the system reset.
+* Currently it is setup for Xbox controller layout.
+However soon Analogue will allow you to change the layout in the input.json.

 ## Are Memories Supported?
 No at this moment, there are a lot of moving parts in the Neogeo, but once the compatibility is up to a good point then I can get this part done.